sebastiangraf/perfidix/README.md

 README					this readme file
 LICENSE	 				license file
-Perclipse				Source folder for Eclipse-Perfidix Plugin perfidix				Source folder for perfidix itself scripts					bash scripts for syncing against disy-internal repo. pom.xml					Simple pom (yes we do use Maven)
+Perclipse				Source folder for Eclipse-Perfidix Plugin src						Source folder for perfidix itself pom.xml					Simple pom (yes we do use Maven)

 License